 Just as mothers differ in many ways, so can their journey to motherhood.
 Some women have a plan, and this plan involves marriage, the purchase of a home, a discussion about having children.
-Then comes conception if you pardon the pun, and finally, the big question of what colour to paint the nursery.
+Then comes conception and finally, the big question of what colour to paint the nursery.

 Other women stumble into motherhood entirely by accident, but still have important questions to consider, like:

 “Jesus, where am I even going to put it?” or

 “Is my vagina even big enough to push a baby out of?”

 Whatever type of mother a woman might be, few would argue that being a Mother is the toughest job in the world.
 I mean some have tried to argue, but they have ended up regretting it!
 Furthermore, the problem with this job is you can’t really give it up.
 There is no resigning or reducing your hours.
 No taking a sabbatical or deciding no this is not the role for me, I’m going to retrain as a vet.
 If you’re lucky you might do a job share but that’s pretty much it.
 Once you become a mother you have to do that job every day for the rest of your fucking life!